 Management maintains a system of internal controls to provide reasonable assurance that the Company's assets are safeguarded and to facilitate the preparation of relevant and timely information.

 OUTSTANDING SHARE DATA

-A summary of outstanding shares, share options, warrants, and convertible debt option as of February 15, 2016, is set out below.
+A summary of outstanding shares, share options, warrants, and convertible debt option as of May 16, 2016, is set out below, on a fully-diluted basis.